nunorc/syntaxnet-portuguese/README.md

 Thank you to tensorflow and syntaxnet developers and maintainers.

-Thank you to Myungchul Shin for sharing hist [test code](https://github.com/dsindex/syntaxnet).
+Thank you to Myungchul Shin for sharing his [test code](https://github.com/dsindex/syntaxnet).